polyipseity/obsidian-modules/README.md

 // Using `require.import` is recommended.
 await self.require.import("obsidian") // builtin modules such as the Obsidian API await self.require.import("vault/path/to/a module.md") // vault path
 // The following three require context and may not be able to infer the current directory.
-Please file an issue if so. await self.require.import("../relative/path/to/a module.js") // relative path await self.require.import("[omitted or whatever](markdown/link/to/a%20module.js.md)") // Markdown link await self.require.import("[[wikilink/to/a module|ommited or whatever]]") // wikilink
+Please file an issue if so.
+Context inference is only available for top-level code, i.e. not inside functions or classes. await self.require.import("../relative/path/to/a module.js") // relative path await self.require.import("[omitted or whatever](markdown/link/to/a%20module.js.md)") // Markdown link await self.require.import("[[wikilink/to/a module|ommited or whatever]]") // wikilink